shifat0/train-service-management/README.md

 npm start
 ```

 Now open your terminal to see if the server is running and databse is connected.
-Also you can go to http://localhost:500 to see if server is running or not.
+Also you can go to http://localhost:5000 to see if server is running or not.

+## Postman Collection

+Postman collection is given with the project.
+Import that collection to yout postman and test api endpoints.

+add environments to your postman:
+Variable: local_dev, Value: http://localhost:5000/api/v1
+and accessToken Variable will be automatically added after login